Limerick: Association football

 Association football is popular in the city and suburbs, and the city was historically represented in the League of Ireland by Limerick FC.
 The club first joined the league in 1937.
-There have been a number of variations of the club, and their most successful period was from the 1960s to the 1980s when they won 2 League of Ireland championships and two FAI Cups.
+There have been a number of variations of the club, and their most successful period was from the 1960s to the 1980s when they won two League of Ireland championships and two FAI Cups.
 The club played at Markets Field until the mid-1980s when they controversially moved to a new venue.
-Limerick FC returned to the Market's Field in June 2015, following the purchase of the venue by the Limerick Enterprise Development Partnership (LEDP) from Bord na gCon.
+Limerick FC returned to the Markets Field in June 2015, following the purchase of the venue by the Limerick Enterprise Development Partnership (LEDP) from Bord na gCon.
 However, the club suffered a financial collapse in 2019 and lost its licence.

 In place of Limerick FC, a new club called Treaty United F.C. was created.
 The women's team, Treaty United W.F.C., began playing in the 2020 season of the Women's National League.
 The men's team was not able to begin playing until the 2021 season, joining the League of Ireland First Division.